-Site: Year: M lap da tum (e .g., 1 NAD 27 Com .s): e.g. 11 \$ š): NEST ID BURROW CAUGHT AT UTMS OF BURROW CAUGHT AT DATE OIB LEFT LEG RIGHT LEG RE-CAP?
+Site: Year: Μ lap da tum (e .g., NAD 27 Com us): š): NEST ID BURROW CAUGHT AT UTMS OF BURROW CAUGHT AT DATE OIB LEFT LEG RIGHT LEG RE-CAP?
 BIRD&BAG WT (g) BAG WT (g) SEX (M, F, J) HOW SEXED Brood Patch?
-Adult Left wing (mm) Adult Right Wing (mm) Adult Left Meta- tarsus (mm) Adult Right Meta- tarsus (mm) JUVIE AGE RANGE WHOLE BO HOLE FEATH ECTE er year TVIL NVL WING PICS Y/N (on oc/y ear/Adult) Blood Taken Y/N (once/BUOW) Comments
+Adult Left wing (mm) Adult Right Wing (mm) Adult Left Meta- tarsus (mm) Adult Right Meta- tarsus (mm) JUVIE AGE RANGE WHOLE IN TAIL (ad:1) IN TAIL (ad:1) FEATH ECTE er year TVIL NVL ERS D (coll) per BU A doa A doa HEAD (ad:1) WING PICS Y/N (on oc/y ear/Adult) Blood Taken Y/N (once/BUOW) Comments

 Entered by:

 Date:

 Checked by:

 Date:

--

-Date:

 Field Name Entry Example Description NestID STEE3A Record the nestid including the satellite designation, if applicable, for the burrow where the trap was set.
 Date 17-MAR-02 Record the date when the trap was set.
 This should be recorded as day-month (use three letter abbreviation to avoid confusion with month and day)-year.
 Observer CPN Record the initials (three letters) of all the individuals involved in the trapping process.
 Start Time 0730 Record the time when the trap was set.
 Use 4-digit military (24 hour) time.
 End Time 1310 Record the time trapping activities stopped.
 Use 4-digit military (24 hour) time. Тгар Туре 2W Record the trap type used.
 Abbreviations for the traps types are: 2W : two way, ST : spring trap, NC : noose carpet, MN : mist net.
 Time Chck'd 0830 Record the time (4-digit military format) each time the trap is checked.
 Caught 2 Record the number of owls caught for each time the trap is checked.
 Comments Banded 1 J and recaptured F Record any comments relevant to the trapping activities which were not recorded above.
-Record the number and sex/age ( M , F or J ), the leg (L or R) and the acraft alphanumeric code for all the owls captured.
+Record the number and sex/age (M , F or J), the leg (L or R) and the acraft alphanumeric code for all the owls captured.
 Also be sure to note if any of the owls were recaptures.